Soab42/3js-starter/README.md

 ## Acknowledgements

+## Acknowledgements

-This project was inspired by [Adrian Hajdin's 3D Portfolio](https://github.com/adrianhajdin/3dportfolio).
+This project was inspired by [Adrian Hajdin's 3D Portfolio](https://github.com/adrianhajdin/threejs-portfolio).
 Special thanks to Adrian for the creative inspiration and implementation ideas.

 Key features adapted and expanded upon: